TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/PhpArchitecture/ModelingCrossCuttingConcerns/StaticMethods.rst

 Red Flags
 """""""""

-* :code:`$GLOBALS: Utility` code should not have dependencies to global state or global objects.
+* :php:`$GLOBALS: Utility` code should not have dependencies to global state or global objects.